Richard5P/CommieQuiz-V1/README.md

 Rules of the game:
 - Each game runs for a maximum of 2 minutes.
-- Users can select 3 different challenges to alter the maximum response time for each question -Comrade - 20s (max 6 questions)
+- Users can select 3 different challenges to alter the maximum response time for each question
+    - Comrade - 20s (max 6 questions)
-    -Vanguard - 15s (max 8 questions)
+    - Vanguard - 15s (max 8 questions)
-    -Intelligentsia- 10s (max 12 questions)
+    - Intelligentsia- 10s (max 12 questions)
--Each correct answer will earn the user a red star.
+- Each correct answer will earn the user a red star.
--The score is calculated based on the the number of correct answers / max potential for the game level.
+- The score is calculated based on the the number of correct answers / max potential for the game level.

 ![CommieQuiz website on desktop and mobile device screens](/assets/docs/images/am_i_responsive.png)